open-sdg/open-sdg/docs/contribution.md

 ## How do I make a contribution?

-Never made an open source contribution before?
+Never made an open-source contribution before?
 Wondering how contributions work in our project?
 Here's a quick rundown!

 1. Find an issue that you are interested in addressing or a feature that you would like to add.
 1. Fork this repository to your local GitHub organization.
 This means that you will have a copy of the repository under your-GitHub-username/open-sdg.